IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 want to receive output.

-After close analysis we found out that some of the 20 languages were not provided, for example we can see that no model translates to Kazakhstan, Georgia and Nepal languages.
+After close analysis we found out that some of the 20 languages were not provided, for example we can see that no model translates to Kazakh, Georgian and Nepalese languages.
 Because there were no ability to make translation to those languages, we decided to exclude them from our project, and we got following map: